dhanjyoti/React-step-by-step/React_Notes/react_note.md

 * Always use Camel Case in JSX

 1. # Fragment
 -> In React, a fragment is a way to group multiple children elements without adding an extra DOM element to the rendered output.
-Fragments are a lightweight and efficient way to structure our component's JSX code, especially when you need to return adjacent JSX elements without a parent wrapper.
+Fragments are a lightweight and efficient way to structure our component's JSX code, especially when we need to return adjacent JSX elements without a parent wrapper.

 2. # JSX ->
 JSX (JavaScript XML) is an extension of JavaScript used in React for defining the structure and content of user interfaces.
 It provides a more concise and readable way to describe the structure of UI components compared to manually creating DOM elements with JavaScript functions.
                     JSX resembles HTML but is actually a syntax extension for JavaScript.
 It allows us to write HTML-like code within our JavaScript files.

                     Chapter 3 - Conditional Rendering

-Conditional rendering in React allows you to display different content or components based on certain conditions or criteria.
+Conditional rendering in React allows us to display different content or components based on certain conditions or criteria.
 We can use JavaScript expressions or conditional statements to determine what should be rendered in our React components.
     Here are some common patterns for conditional rendering in React: